Wood and Composite (Trex®) Decks & Garden Bridges

 If your home has a distinctive architectural or artistic style, you may want to have your deck match it.
 For example:

-- Modern & Asian Decks ~ Start with a simple yet elegant design that highlights the natural beauty of the wood, the simplicity of the design or the versatility of composites.
+- Modern & Asian Decks ~ Start with a simple yet elegant design that highlights the natural beauty of the wood or the simplicity of the design.
 Keep the construction details hidden or make them an integral part of the design.
 Create interest with deck patterns which highlight the natural grain of the wood.
 Use subtle or traditional lighting to create a night time mood and accent design details.

 - Craftsman Decks ~ I like to use smooth planed wood beams and a simple decking pattern.
 For a more Greene & Greene look, you can round the edges of beams, posts and railings.
 Then embellish with craftsman style arbors/trellises, lighting fixtures and copper accents.